microsoft/react-native-windows-samples/docs/rnm-getting-started.md

 ## Install React Native for macOS

-Remember to call `react-native init` from the place you want your project directory to live.
+Remember to call `@react-native-community/cli init` from the place you want your project directory to live.
 Be sure to use the same minor version between React Native and React Native macOS.
-We'll use `^0.71.0`
+We'll use `^0.76.0`

 ```
-npx react-native@latest init <projectName> --version 0.76.0
+npx @react-native-community/cli init <projectName> --version 0.76
 ```

 ### Navigate into this newly created directory